Jamal135/Image-Diffusion/README.md

 None the less here are the main things you need to do (in theory) to get this repository working for you:
 ```
-1:  Virtual Environment: Don't risk not having one, trust me.
+1:  Virtual Environment: Just use one.
 The setup.py will use virtualenv, you can use whatever.
-2:  Install Dependencies: They are all in the requirements.txt, get them all installed. pip install -r requirements.txt
+2:  Install Dependencies: All in the requirements.txt, 'pip install -r requirements.txt'.
-3:  CUDA Enabled Torch: Frankly this is a mess, if setup.py doesn't work goodluck.
-Make sure PyTorch is CUDA enabled.
+3:  CUDA Enabled Torch: Frankly, if setup.py doesn't work goodluck.
+Get PyTorch CUDA enabled.
-4:  Environment Variable: Through setup.py or manually, you must create a .env 'TOKEN=' a Hugging Face read token.
+4:  Environment Variable: Must create a .env 'TOKEN=' a Hugging Face read token.
+Setup does this.
 5:  Developer Mode: If using Windows, activate developer mode.
-Or (if you prefer) always execute cli.py as admin.
+Or always run cli.py as admin.
-6:  GPU Drivers: Even if your GPU is compatible, make sure you have the latest/suitable drivers installed.
+6:  GPU Drivers: Even if your GPU is compatible, make sure you have the latest drivers.
 --- Most Importantly ---
-7:  Pray: Honestly Python is always a dependency mess but this stuff is particularly bad, best of luck.
+7:  Pray: Python is always a dependency mess but this stuff is particularly bad, best of luck.
 ```

+I would particularly appreciate any feedback on how the setup.py can be improved or any part of this project for that matter!
+Please do share if you have advice for me.
+I am no god tier developer but I am trying to do better.
 ***
 # Acknowledgements:
 ---